raionas/Micro-Projects/README.md

 #### (3) World-Trends.ipynb

-About: Data Analysis and Visualisation using seaborn to derive insights on which countries and income group play a major and minor consumer with Internet consumptio.
+About: Data Analysis and Visualisation using seaborn to derive insights on which countries and income group play a major and minor consumer with Internet consumption.
 Also, a comparison on how we expect to live during the 1960s and the present age.

 #### Source: